NightmarePog/LArch8/README.md

+# LArch8
+Lukas's Architecture 8 bit
-# my very own assembly and CPU Interpreter
+## my very own assembly and CPU Interpreter
-this is my first bigger C projects so please be kind to me
+This is my first bigger C projects so please be kind to me

 ## Assembler